03 October, 2018

 To try and combat the decline, Aster also put forward recommendations to simplify the application process, so it is easier for buyers to staircase and also transfer their current mortgage to an open market.

 Bjorn Howard, the chief executive of Aster said: "Shared ownership blends ownership and renting and can be a great option for many locked out of the renting and ownership markets.
 It provides lifelong security without the huge upfront costs for a deposit that homebuyers face when they use traditional ownership routes".

 Despite the apparent decline in newly-built shared ownership properties, it would appear the scheme has still been a success for many individuals as figures show more than 50,000 people have bought a share of a home using the scheme since 2010.

 In August 2018 a second pilot of the Voluntary Right to Buy scheme was rolled out in several areas of the country hoping to change the way RP's can manage the funding received through the Right to Buy scheme to provide one for one replacement housing.
 The government hopes that the new Voluntary Right to Buy scheme will redress the balance of allowing tenants to purchase their properties while maintaining the required level of properties for affordable rent.
 As the scheme is still being tested (we are currently working on this with one of our clients who has taken up the pilot) it is a case of wait and see if the government have found a scheme that works and will enable the Right to Buy scheme to continue in the future.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Rob Parkinson in our Housing & Regeneration department via email or phone on 01772 220199.
+For more information contact Rob Parkinson in our Housing & Regeneration department via email or phone on 01772 220199.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.